Spooky Halloween Ghosts out of cardboard tubes.

 Other Halloween projects to do with your kids!

-Do check out other posts on some super Halloween projects you can do with your kids!
+Check out other posts on some super Halloween projects you can do with your kids!

 There is one on:- Coffin treat boxes, Pumpkins, Mummies, glowing milk bottle spooks, and Halloween at home.